Zelgadis87/rule-reactor/README.md

 # Updates (reverse chronological order)

+Currently ALPHA

+2016-03-16 v0.0.4 Further optimization.

-2016-03-16 v0.0.3 Reworked crossproduct so that it is non-recursive so that more joins can be supported.
+2016-03-16 v0.0.3 Unpublished.
+Reworked crossproduct so that it is non-recursive so that more joins can be supported.

 2016-03-13 v0.0.2 Performance improvements